-Also by executing the Workflow in Debug Mode, you can see the execution time on edges as tooltip (hover over one of the Workflow edges using the mouse cursor).
+Also by executing a Workflow, you can see the execution time on Processors as a tooltip (hover your mouse over the desired processor).

 Workflow Edge Coloring for Visualized Execution Status

 Showing colored Workflow edges based on the execution status generates a user-friendly visualization experience.
 This helps to better locate Processors that affect the job and cause a relative failure (especially in complex workflows).
 Usually, this is used to narrow down an issue to specific Processors, so that isolated debug actions can be performed exactly there in later stages.

-Note on priority of visualization: The decreased importance goes from ERROR to WARNING to SUCCESS.
+Note on the priority of visualization: The decreased importance goes from ERROR to WARNING to SUCCESS.

 In general, Workflow edge colors depend on the execution status of the connected Processor.
 More specifically, the Processor affects the edge connected to its input port.
 Coloring is divided as follows:

 Edge has a successful Processor as target.